 - Rule 15.
-In Rule 15(d), the final sentence does not apply to FCIC cases.
+In Rule 15(c), the final sentence does not apply to FCIC cases.

 - Rule 16.
-In Rule 16, (b) through (h) do not apply to FCIC cases.
-Instead, upon the written request of any party filed with the Office of the Clerk of the Board, or upon the initiative of a judge, a judge is authorized by delegation from the Secretary of Agriculture to request the appropriate United States Attorney to apply to the appropriate United States District Court for the issuance of subpoenas pursuant to 5 U.S.C. § 304.
+Rules 16 (b) through (h) do not apply to FCIC cases.
+Instead, upon the written request of any party filed with the Office of the Clerk of the Board, or upon the initiative of a judge, a judge is authorized by delegation from the Secretary of Agriculture to request the appropriate United States Attorney to apply to the appropriate United States District Court for the issuance of subpoenas pursuant to 5 U.S.C.
+304.

 - Rule 32.
-In Rule 32, (a) through (c) are replaced with the following for FCIC cases:
+Rule 32 (a) through (c) are replaced with the following for FCIC cases:

 - Finality of Board decision.
 A decision of the Board is a final administrative decision.

 - Appeal permitted.
-An appellant may file suit in the appropriate United States District Court to challenge the Board's decision.
-An appellant which files such a suit shall provide the Board with a copy of the complaint.
+An appellant may file suit in the appropriate United States District Court to challenge the Board’s decision.
+An appellant filing such a suit shall provide the Board with a copy of the complaint.

 - Rule 52.
 Rule 52 does not apply to FCIC cases.